Compare Air Fryers

 Between these two, the AIRMSEN Portable Glass Air Fryer 6.3 QT (borosilicate glass basket, 8.4/10 safety) uses materials I'm more comfortable with at high heat.
 The Fritaire Non Toxic Air Fryer Pro, 9-in-1 Glass Air Fryer, Self-Cleaning's borosilicate glass basket scored 8.4/10.
 In our scoring system, basket material accounts for a significant portion of the safety pillar, which is our highest-weighted scoring factor.

 304 stainless steel is inherently PFAS-free and won't off-gas at any cooking temperature.
 Nonstick coatings (PTFE/Teflon) are stable below 400°F but can begin degrading above that threshold.
 In our scoring system, stainless and borosilicate glass baskets consistently score higher on the safety pillar.
-That said, a well-maintained nonstick basket from a reputable brand still meets safety baselines - it's a question of margin, not danger.
+That said, a well-maintained nonstick basket from a reputable brand still meets safety baselines.
+It's a question of margin, not danger.

 R3 uses a deterministic scoring system - the same inputs always produce the same score.
 We evaluate each Air Fryers across Safety, Efficacy, Usability using independently verified data.
 No sponsored rankings.
 No paid placements.
 Every score is fully reproducible.